AleoNet/snarkVM/CONTRIBUTING.md

 - try to keep the sizes of `enum` variants uniform; use `Box<T>` on ones that are large

 ### Cross-platform consistency
-- types which contain consensus- or cryptographic logic should have a consistent size across platforms.
-Their serialized output should not contain `usize`, and at times it may be worth it to avoid using `usize` in the types themselves for clarity.
+- First and foremost, types which contain consensus- or cryptographic logic should have a consistent size across platforms.
+Their serialized output should not contain `usize`.
+For defense in depth, we serialize `usize` as `u64`.
+- For clarity, use `u32` and `u64` as much or long as possible, especially in type definitions.
+- Given that we only target 32- and 64-bit systems, casting `usize` as `u64` and casting `u32` as `usize` will always be safe and doesn't need a `try_from::`.
+In serialization code, for defense in depth it is still encouraged to use `try_from::`.

 ### Misc. performance